Volunteer Teaching Program

 How You Can Help

 Volunteers on this wonderful and varied teaching program will play an important role in the lives of the participating children and adults.
-In the primary schools, volunteers will make a huge difference by running lessons for students in their field of expertise, assist teachers with lessons or marking, and make a true impact on individual students by working one on one with students struggling in reading and maths.
+In the high schools, volunteers will make a huge difference by running lessons for students in their field of expertise, assist teachers with lessons or marking, and make a true impact on individual students by working one on one with students struggling in reading and maths.
 They will also help by planning and running fun activities such as sports days and teaching vocational skills.
 Volunteers in the special needs school will help in any capacity they can, from working in their field of expertise, to helping teach and care for the children.
 The schools works with children with varying disabilities from intellectual disabilities to vision and hearing impairments to cerebral palsy, autism and microcephaly.
 In Diani Beach, the schools are often in the poorest areas and are extremely underfunded and under resourced.
 Some do not have enough teachers for the number of classes they have.
 Volunteers can run lessons and activities, play with the younger children, assist with marking work, run teacher training sessions and help with cooking and cleaning.
 Most schools also have construction work that needs to be done as well.

 Volunteers will contribute in a number of ways at the various schools on this program and can anticipate;